kenwdelong/jmx-console/README.md

 Bugs
 ----

-There's one weird bug I haven't been able to figure out: although the JSPs in META-INF/resources/jmx-console are visible through the web browser, the master.css file always returns a 404.
+There's one weird bug in version 1 I haven't been able to figure out: although the JSPs in META-INF/resources/jmx-console are visible through the web browser, the master.css file always returns a 404.
 If you figure this out, please fork the project and issue a pull request.
 I'd appreciate it!